About Compassion Arts Festival

 Compassion Arts Festival is an annual project of Compassion Arts, an all-volunteer grassroots arts and education collective for exploring our connection with all life, and expanding our circle of compassion.
 The festival’s mission is to provide a platform for sharing ways that creativity can be an instrument for deepening our understanding of, and respect for, other animals and nature.

 This year’s festival, November 14th – 24th, 2021, is based on The Ten Trusts, inspired by the book The Ten Trusts: What We Must Do To Care For The Animals We Love, by Jane Goodall & Marc Bekoff.
-Each of the 2021 festival’s virtual events represents one of the Ten Trusts (see Programs) and includes programs such as a group art exhibit, house concerts, performing arts videos, poetry, films, workshops, speaker roundtables, sanctuaries and humane education, as well as special features on plant-based living and holistic nonviolence.
+Each of the 2021 festival’s virtual events represents one of the Ten Trusts (see Welcome page) and includes programs such as a group art exhibit, house concerts, performing arts videos, poetry, films, workshops, speaker roundtables, sanctuaries and humane education, as well as special features on plant-based living and holistic nonviolence.

 To learn more about Compassion Arts Festival 2021, please sign-up for our mailing list, to receive information and updates.
 Compassion Arts Festival, now in its 7th year, is currently in its second season as an online event.
 Our programs are made possible by the generous participation of contributing artists, educators, advocates, volunteers, partnering organizations, and vegan creatives.
 We are not a 501c3 at this time and so we don’t accept donations.
 Most of our festival events are free, except for those occasionally that are held as a benefit to support 501c3 organizations in humane education or helping animals directly.